John Choma (American football)

-John Gregory Choma (born February 9, 1955) is an American former professional football offensive linemen who played three seasons with the San Francisco 49ers of the National Football League (NFL).
+John Gregory Choma (born February 9, 1955) is an American former professional football player who was an offensive linemen for three seasons with the San Francisco 49ers of the National Football League (NFL).
 He was selected by the San Diego Chargers in the fifth round of the 1978 NFL draft.
-He played college football at the University of Virginia.
+He played college football for the Virginia Cavaliers.
 He was a member of the 49ers team that won Super Bowl XVI.

 Early life and college

 John Gregory Choma was born on February 9, 1955, in Cleveland, Ohio.
 He attended Normandy High School in Parma, Ohio.

 He played college football for the Virginia Cavaliers from 1974 to 1977 and was a three-year letterman from 1975 to 1977.

 Professional career

 Choma was selected by the San Diego Chargers in the fifth round, with the 135th overall pick, of the 1978 NFL draft.
 On August 28, 1978, he was placed on injured reserve and spent the entire 1978 season there.
 He was released on August 27, 1979.

 Choma signed with the Kansas City Chiefs on December 12, 1979, but did not appear in any games during the 1979 season.
 He was released on August 19, 1980.